-Yorba Regional Park features a gorgeous patch of land that is over a mile long.
+Yorba Regional Park features a gorgeous patch of land over a mile long.
 This linear layout follows the Santa Ana River.
 The park is named after influential Californians Bernardo and Jose Antonio Yorba.

 Explore Yorba Park in Anaheim

 There are almost endless activities to explore in Yorba Park.
 Visitors can enjoy hiking trails and bike trails.
 Riverside activities include fishing, sailing model boats, or renting a paddleboat.
 In addition, guests can enjoy a picnic in the park or fire up a barbeque.
-For more active pursuits, there are ball fields, playgrounds, and volleyball courts available.
+For more active pursuits, ball fields, playgrounds, and volleyball courts are available.

 Numerous shade trees provide a break from the heat.
 This park is a big draw for families looking to enjoy the Californian sun.